FreeCAD/FreeCAD/src/Mod/CAM/Path/Tool/assets/README.md

 and a ToolBit requires a ToolBitShape (which is a FreeCAD model).

-## Challenges
+## Functionality

-In the current codebase, CAM objects are monoliths that handle everything: in-memory data, serialization, deserialization, storage.
-They are tightly coupled to files, and make assumptions about how other objects are stored.

-Examples:

-- Tool bits have "File" attributes that they use to collect dependencies such as ToolBit files and shape files.
-- It also writes directly to the disk.
-- GuiToolBit performs serialization directly in UI functions.
-- ToolBits could not be created without an active document.

-As the code base grows, separation of concerns becomes more important.
-Managing dependencies between asset becomes a hassle if every object tries to resolve them in their own way.

-# Solution

-The main effort went into two key areas:

-1. **The generic AssetManager:**
+The generic AssetManager:

 - **Manages storage** while existing FreeCAD tool library file structures retained
 - **Manages dependencies** including detection of cyclic dependencies, deep vs. shallow fetching
 - **Manages threading** for asynchronous storage, while FreeCAD objects are assembled in the main UI thread
 - **Defining a generic asset interface** that classes can implement to become "storable"

-2. **Refactoring existing CAM objects for clear separation of concerns:**
-    - **View**: Should handle user interface only.
-Existing file system access methods were removed.
-    - **Object Model**: In-memory representation of an object, for example a ToolBit, Icon, or a ToolBitShape.
-By giving all classes `from_bytes()` and `to_bytes()` methods; the objects no longer need to handle storage themselves.
-    - **Storage**: Persisting an object to a file system, database system, or API.
-This is now handled by the AssetManager
-    - **Serialization** A serialization protocol needs to be defined.
-This will allow for better import/export mechanisms in the future
+- **Defines a generic serializer protocol** A unified serialization protocol allows for generic import/export mechanisms for all assets

-FreeCAD is now fully usable with the changes in place.
-Work remains to be done on the serializers.

 ## Asset Manager API usage example